Crime and Violence Initiative

 By providing targeted funding for rigorous evaluations of the most promising programs, the CVI aims to offer guidance for implementing organizations, governments, and donors, so that policies can be guided by scientific evidence to improve development outcomes.

 CVI has two regular funding cycles per year for travel/proposal development grants, pilot studies, and full randomized evaluations that address the initiative's guiding principles and funding priorities (see “CVI RFP overview” below).
 RFPs are released in June and December, and funding decisions are announced in November and May, respectively.
 Each proposal is reviewed by the CVI Review Board.
-The submission deadline for its spring 2018 round has passed and decisions will be announced in May.
+CVI is now accepting proposals for its third round of funding.
+Proposals are due on Friday, September 21, and funding decisions will be announced by mid-November.